 - have received the right paperwork for the tariff.
 Generally this will consist of a copy of the Microgeneration Certification Scheme (MCS) certificate together with the application form.
 We currently only recognise the Microgeneration Certification Scheme and therefore will not be able to accept any generation that does not have this certificate.

 - check if an export mpan has already been created for this property.
-If not then we will need to request a creation of this by the distribution network operator (DNO).
-This may take some time as we rely on a third party to create this.
+If not you will need to have your installer undertake this prior to us being able to register you..
 Please ensure your installer has sent the relevant form to the DNO to inform them this you have installed equipment generates electricity and will be exporting onto the grid.

 - add information about your system to our records and arrange for the installation of a smart meter.